 Read more: Krossobanen

 Plan better, explore more safely, and discover more.
-The new Gausta app has 3D maps, SOS functions, opening hours, and other useful information ahead of your stay in Gausta.
+The new Gausta app has 3D maps, SOS functions, opening hours, and other useful information ahead of your stay at Gausta.
 Download the app from the App Store or Google Play today!